shakil-babu/codePic/README.md

 ![img](https://i.ibb.co/0MGDhrW/codepic-3.png)

-And more please without any kind of hesitation visit this app and create your beautiful shots.
+Explore CodePic without any hesitation and create your stunning code screenshots with ease!

 ```
-Created by @shakil babu
+Created by @sakil babu
 ```